 The importance of the image transmission of VR headsets should not be underestimated.
 At the moment, HDMI cables are usually used.
 However, this restricts the player’s freedom of movement.

 It goes without saying that VR headsets for smartphones can be used without such cables.
-However, the quality is much weaker for the PC than with VR glasses.
+However, the quality is much weaker for the PC than with a VR headset.
 In recent days, wireless variants for image transmission have also become available for the PC.

 The human field of vision is approximately 214 degrees horizontally and up to 150 degrees vertically.
 Normally, however, people tend to turn their heads rather than take full advantage of their entire field of vision.

-For this reason, VR glasses already manage with a much smaller field of vision of up to 110 degrees.
+For this reason, VR headsets already manage with a much smaller field of vision of up to 110 degrees.

 Tracking is all about capturing the body/body parts of the player.
 This can be used for VR gaming as a control, or to locate the player in the virtual room.

 Not all VR headsets are equipped with a tracking system, and the systems themselves differ from each other quite a bit.
-VR glasses for smartphones and standalone glasses don’t usually have tracking.
+VR headsets for smartphones and standalone headsets don’t usually have tracking.
 An exception to this is the Oculus Quest, which does support tracking.
-On the other hand, VR glasses for PCs usually support tracking, and therefore offer a more complete experience.
+On the other hand, VR headsets for PCs usually support tracking, and therefore offer a more complete experience.

-In order to optimize the immersive experience as much as possible, the VR consumer should get as little as possible of the hardware once they start wearing VR headsets.
+In order to optimize the immersive experience as much as possible, the VR consumer should get as little as possible of the hardware once they start wearing a VR headset.
 The most important factor here is the weight, closely followed by the ergonomics of the headset.

 VR headsets should not only be comfortable to wear, they must also sit securely in heated VR situations.
-And all this has to be achieved without getting tired or feeling pain when wearing VR glasses.
+And all this has to be achieved without getting tired or feeling pain when wearing a VR headset.

-The weight of a fully functional set of VR glasses is usually somewhere between 380 and 600 grams.
+The weight of a fully functional VR headset is usually somewhere between 380 and 600 grams.
 Virtual Reality headsets for the smartphone are much lighter.
-However, you also have to take into account the weight of the smartphone, which is attached directly to the glasses and serves as a screen.
+However, you also have to take into account the weight of the smartphone, which is attached directly to the headset and serves as a screen.

 These are the most important criteria of VR headsets.
-Depending on the type of headsets and the price, these can differ significantly from each other.
+Depending on the type of headset and the price, these can differ significantly from each other.

-As expected, it also makes sense to use VR glasses when playing on a console.
-Up to now, there is only one serious set of VR headsets for consoles on the market: Sony Playstation VR.
+As expected, it also makes sense to use a VR headset when playing on a console.
+Up to now, there is only one serious VR headset for consoles on the market: Sony Playstation VR.
 There are no VR headsets available for the Xbox yet.

-The cheapest and easiest way to experience VR is to use VR headsets that have been specially designed for smartphones.
+The cheapest and easiest way to experience VR is to use a VR headset that has been specially designed for smartphones.
 These are usually simple head mounts into which the smartphone is inserted.
 These serve as both a computer and a display.
 Two examples of successful VR headsets for smartphones are the Samsung Gear VR and the Google Daydream View.

 There are also some VR headsets on the market that do not require a computer unit such as a PC, a console or a smartphone.
 These standalone VR devices have their own built-in chip.

 VR headsets are an exciting new way for the vast majority of users to experience virtual worlds in a more realistic manner.
-However, VR headsets are not suitable for everyone.
+However, a VR headset is not suitable for everyone.

 Many people wonder if they can use VR devices even though they have poor eyesight.
 The answer is: yes!
 Virtual Reality headsets can be used by almost all glasses wearers without any problems.
 This is because most VR headsets have their own focusing wheels, which enable the lenses to be adjusted as required.

 Whether or not the adjustment is sufficient depends on the severity of the visual impairment.
-This is because the lenses of VR glasses are not quite as effective as those of optical glasses.
-High-end VR glasses also allow you to change the lens according to your visual acuity.
+This is because the lenses of VR headsets are not quite as effective as those of optical glasses.
+High-end VR headsets also allow you to change the lens according to your visual acuity.

 However, if you have a severe visual impairment, you will sometimes have to wear your optical glasses under the VR headset.
 This is also the case with less expensive VR headsets that do not allow the lenses to be replaced.
-Wearing glasses under VR headsets normally works without any issues.
+Wearing glasses under a VR headset normally works without any issues.
 However, this can become uncomfortable over time, depending on the design.
-You also have to make sure that the glasses fit perfectly, as the focus point is reduced when wearing optical glasses.
-This means that the image may become blurred if the glasses slip slightly.
+You also have to make sure that the headset fits exactly, as the focal point is reduced when wearing optical glasses.
+This means that the image may become blurred if the headset slips slightly.

 If you have a visual impairment, you’ll encounter the least amount of problems if you wear contact lenses – as long as you can tolerate them.

-You should exercise more caution when allowing children or young adults to use VR headsets.
+You should exercise more caution when allowing children or young adults to use a VR headset.
 On Playstation VR, there is a note stating that children under the age of 12 should not be using it.

-Playstation boss Shuhei Yoshida has himself called for a new system for age ratings, which will be adapted in view of VR games.
+PlayStation boss Shuhei Yoshida has himself called for a new age rating system that will be adapted for VR games.
 The reason for this is that we know very little about the long-term effects that these very intensive VR experiences can have on both the body and mind.